What’s best for employee engagement when finances are tight? In summary:

 Promote flexible working

-Although offering remote and flexible working isn’t an option for every business, it’s become clear that employees are increasingly seeing the chance to work flexibly or from home as a really valuable benefit.
+While not every business can offer remote and flexible working, employees increasingly view the opportunity to work flexibly or from home as a highly valuable benefit.
 This sentiment is echoed in our latest survey, where it was a second-highest priority when looking for a new role, and also in our previous research that found it was the most used benefit by employees.

 If you can offer employees the chance to work either flexibly or remotely, HR can lead the way in implementing, facilitating and championing the initiatives.
-Simple things you can do to get started include making sure you have senior managers on side, and that your flexible working policies and procedures are clear and transparent.
+Start by ensuring senior managers are on board and that your flexible working policies and procedures are clear and transparent.

 For a more in-depth look at how HR can prepare for a future of more flexible working, follow this link to discover 5 critical action points.